 I am a single mom to James, living life on wheels.
 I am a Domestic Violence Survivor.
 I have a L4 Incomplete Spinal Cord Injury as the result of an assault from my ex husband...13 days after our divorce was finalized.
 Learning to live life in a wheelchair has it's challenges, and I try to laugh about it.
 Every day is a struggle, and some days are better than others, but I refuse to give up.
-I have a great job, that I never thought I would have.
+I am also living the Van life, so those experiences are different with SCI.
 I love photography, crafting and playing Magic the Gathering.
 You will find me traveling most weekends and enjoying life.
 Things are different, but I wouldn't have it any other way.

 I have not one but two rare conditions.
 In 1994, after a Workers Comp injury, I was diagnosed with Reflex Sympathetic Dystrophy.
 RSD is also known as Complex Regional Pain Syndrome.
 This is a very painful disorder, and the way I describe it best is like this:

 When you have an injury, your parasympathetic nervous system takes over.
 This is what controls your flight or fight instinct and it tells your body that it is hurt.
 In some people (like me) it went

 crazy when I got injured.
 I was diagnosed by a bone scan many years ago.
 The doctor basically